 6. Red-Masked Conure

-Though their bodies are almost entirely bright green, you can easily pick out a Red-Masked Conure for the bright red feathers that cover their entire face, creating a red “mask” from which they take their name.
+Though their bodies are almost entirely bright green, you can easily pick out a Red-Masked Conure because of the bright red feathers that cover their entire face, creating a red “mask” from which they take their name.
 They’re medium-sized birds, though large for Conures, that reach 13 inches and can live over 30 years.

 Talking birds are wildly popular, and the Red-Masked Conure is one of the parrots that can easily learn to talk.
 They’re very vocal by nature, so they’ll likely naturally start to mimic your words.
 But like many parrots, they can be very loud at times, so they may not do well in apartments.